 Elizabeth Acevedo is the Head Coach of Split This Rock's DC Youth Slam Team.
 She was born and raised in New York City and her poetry is infused with her Dominican parents’ bolero and her beloved city’s tough grit.
-She holds a BA in Performing Arts from The George Washington University and is currently an MFA candidate at the University of Maryland.
+She holds a BA in Performing Arts from The George Washington University as well as an MFA from University of Maryland.
 With over twelve years of performance experience, Acevedo has been a featured performer on BET and Mun2, as well as delivered a TED Talk that aired in March of 2013.
 She has graced stages nationally and internationally including renowned venues such as The Lincoln Center, Madison Square Garden, and the Kennedy Center of the Performing Arts.
 Acevedo is the 2014 Women of the World Poetry Slam representative for Washington DC and placed in the top twenty-five in the overall competition.
 She holds the distinction of being the 2014 Beltway Grand Slam Champion, and as of August, she is a National Poetry Slam Champion.
 She lives in Washington D.C. and has been published or has poems forthcoming in The Acentos Review, The Ostrich Review, Split this Rock, Callaloo, Poet Lore, and The Notre Dame Review.

 |Sarah Browning is co-founder and Executive Director of Split This Rock.
 She is an Associate Fellow of the Institute for Policy Studies and a featured writer for Other Words.
 Author of Whiskey in the Garden of Eden (The Word Works, 2007), now in its second printing, and coeditor of D.C.
 Poets Against the War: An Anthology (Argonne House Press, 2004), she is the recipient of artist fellowships from the DC Commission on the Arts & Humanities, a Creative Communities Initiative grant, and the People Before Profits Poetry Prize.
 In March, 2014 Browning co-edited a special Split This Rock issue of POETRY Magazine with Don Share.
 She co-hosts the Sunday Kind of Love poetry series at Busboys and Poets in Washington, DC, now in its ninth year.
 She previously worked supporting socially engaged women artists with WomenArts and developing creative writing workshops with low-income women and youth with Amherst Writers & Artists.
 She has been a community organizer in Boston public housing and a grassroots political organizer on a host of social and political issues.|